 Install: Android and iOS (Free, in-app purchases available)

-When you talk about the top manga apps for iOS and Android, it wouldn’t be wise to miss a highly intuitive app like Manga Dogs.
-One of the biggest highlights of this app is a massive library of thousands of mangas from more than 20 sources.
+When you talk about the top manga apps for iOS and Android, it would not be wise to miss a highly intuitive app like Manga Dogs.
+One of the biggest highlights of this app is a library of thousands of manga from more than 20 sources.
 So, I bet it has the goods to cater to your different reading tastes.
-As the app also keeps a tab on your interest and offers recommendations accordingly, finding the mangas that can live up to your preference should be quite easy.
+As the app also keeps a tab on your interests and offers recommendations accordingly, finding the manga that can live up to your preferences should be quite easy.

-Besides, it also sends out alerts whenever your favorite books are updated so that you don’t miss out on them.
-On top of all, Manga Docs comes with a handy advanced setting that opens the game for plenty of customization to spice up your reading.
+Besides, it also sends out alerts whenever your favorite books are updated so that you don’t miss out on the latest chapters.
+All in all, Manga Dogs comes with a handy advanced setting that opens the game for plenty of customization to spice up your reading.

 Key Features: